igordev23/Screen_local_share/README.md

 # Local Screen Sharing Application

-A real-time screen sharing application built with Next.js, WebRTC, PeerJS and Electron.
-Create or join rooms to share your screen with others instantly **on the same local network**.
+A real-time screen sharing application built with Next.js, WebRTC, PeerJS, and Electron.
+Create or join rooms to share your screen instantly on the same local network, without relying entirely on an internet connection.

+## Motivation
+Currently, all computers in the university labs share the same Ethernet network.
+This can result in slow or unstable connections when relying on the internet for screen sharing.
+This project was developed to offer a fast and reliable local solution for sharing screens directly over the local network.
+It is especially useful for students who have difficulty seeing the content presented by the professor on their computer, particularly during programming demonstrations.
+The application aims to enhance accessibility and improve the learning experience in the classroom.
 ## ✨ Features

 - Real-time screen and audio sharing